jithinofficials-sketch/TEST/README.md

 5. The endpoint fetches user and partner data from the database.
 6. The endpoint validates partner-only access, coupon eligibility, discount eligibility, and trial eligibility.
 7. The endpoint builds trusted subscription details from server-owned fields.
-8. The endpoint creates a random billing state and passes it into the Shopify return URL.
+8. The endpoint creates a random billing state and passes `shop` and `state` into the Shopify return URL.
 9. Shopify receives price, currency, interval, name, and trial days from trusted details only.
 10. After Shopify returns an app subscription ID and confirmation URL, the endpoint stores the pending billing state with the expected subscription ID and commercial terms.
 11. The merchant approves billing in Shopify.
-12. Shopify redirects to `/api/v1/billing/checkSubscriptionStatus?state=<token>`.
+12. Shopify redirects to `/api/v1/billing/checkSubscriptionStatus?shop=<shop>&state=<token>` and includes its billing identifier.
-13. The callback loads and atomically consumes the pending state.
+13. The callback loads the merchant by `shop` and checks `users.acces_checking.pendingBillingStates[state]`.
-14. The callback loads the offline session for the stored shop, checks Shopify charge status, and confirms the subscription is active.
+14. The callback verifies Shopify activated the exact expected subscription from pending state.
+It must not accept any active charge for the shop.
-15. The callback writes `bucks_plan`, `plan_type`, accepted price, trial dates, and subscription ID from stored state.
+15. The callback atomically writes `bucks_plan`, `plan_type`, accepted price, trial dates, subscription ID, and the consumed state marker in one DB update.
-16. The callback syncs metafields from stored state and redirects the merchant back to pricing.
+16. The callback syncs metafields from stored state as a retryable side effect and redirects the merchant back to pricing.

 ## Backend plan catalog